DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/find-a-teaching-job-as-a-non-uk-citizen.md

 ## Career progression

-In your first teaching job, you’ll complete an early career teacher (ECT) 2-year induction period, when you’ll work and be assessed as a paid teacher in a school.
+In your first teaching job after you qualify, you’ll complete an early career teacher (ECT) 2-year induction period, when you’ll work and be assessed as a paid teacher in a school.

 This induction period is part of the UK government’s [early career framework](https://www.gov.uk/government/publications/early-career-framework) for teachers in England, which helps teachers succeed by developing their professional practice, knowledge and working habits.
-You’ll get training and support from a mentor to help you meet the Teachers’ Standards.
+You’ll get training and support from a mentor to help you meet the [Teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

 You’ll also be able to develop your career through the [national professional qualifications framework](https://www.gov.uk/guidance/national-professional-qualifications-framework).